 But it’s what’s in the back that pulls most customers into Cholo’s.

 Stacked from floor to ceiling are CD versions of just about every major salsa album ever recorded, plus a healthy selection of bachata, merengue, boogaloo, mambo, bolero and pachanga, among others.
 Cholo – born Guadalupe Gonzalez – has arranged his vast collection with the organizational rigor of a librarian, and he navigates it effortlessly.
 Looking for some old Cuban charanga?
 He’s stocked with Orquesta Aragon.
 Interested in exploring Venezuelan salsa?
 Check out the Oscar D’Leon section in the right corner.
-Remember the unbearable cool and secret message quality of those 1970s Fania albums?
+Remember the swagger and secret message quality of those 1970s Fania albums?
 He’s got an entire wall dedicated to the legendary New York label.
 On the exceedingly rare chance he doesn’t have what you seek, Cholo or his son Miguel, with whom he runs the store, will call their contacts “on the Island” and get the CDs sent over.

 As a small child, “Cholo” got his nickname for his enthusiastic dancing to the song, “Que te parece, Cholito” by Benny Moré.
 He suspects it’s his passion for music that has kept his physical store afloat deep into the era of streaming: iTunes, Spotify, Apple Music.
 So many others have closed down around him.
 “You’re in the Bronx,” Cholo notes, “You have to have good music.
 You have to know about the music.”